Deploying SAP applications on Power Virtual Server

 and /hana/log

-file systems are striped across four or eight disks according to the number
+file systems are striped across four or eight disks, depending on the number

-and all other file systems are nonstripped 1-disk file systems.
+and all other file systems are non-striped 1-disk file systems.

-To create a file system, use the following steps.
-As example, /hana/data
+To create a file system, use the /hana/data

-is used.
+example that is decribed below.
 The same procedure is repeated for /hana/log

 and /hana/shared

-.
-The device name is needed to create the logical volume and the volume group.
+at the beginning is ignored.
+The device name is needed to create a logical volume and a volume group.

 multipath -ll